nfour/xcomponent/README.md

     count = new X.Value(0)

     get combinedNumber() {
-      // props are reactive now, as long as you access them through `props` return this.count.value + props.someProp
+      // props are reactive now, as long as you access them through `props.` return this.count.value + props.someProp
     }

     increment = () => this.count.set(this.count.value + 1)
   })

+  // No need to use X.useProps(props, state.props) here.

   return <>
     <div>{props.someProp}</div>